zacharygriffee/bring-your-own-storage-utilities/docs/adapt-api.md

-    readdir,             // Get an array of entries of the cwd of source list,                // Get an array of 'entry' details of the cwd of source createReadStream,    // Get a stream of data from a key of source.
+    readdir,             // Get an array of entries of the cwd of source list,                // Get an array of 'entry' details of the cwd of source createReadStream,    // Get a stream of data from a key of source. factory              // A function that returns a `string module` that defines how to
+                         // install this storage source.

     // Properties
     length               // For supporting sources, get the length.
-Not fully implemented. factory              // A string module that defines how to
+Not fully implemented. source               // the raw source iSource wraps.
-                         // install this storage source.
 };
 </pre>